ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r uht the sun :
-But have ye a care, ye yonng and fair.
-Be sure you pledge with truth:
-Be certain that young love will wear
+rtain that young love will wear
 Beyond the davs of youth !
 For if yn give not heart for heart
 As well i hand for band.